shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

 ### Instructions:
 You will navigate through NCBI database to find the below information.
 <ul>
   <li>1.
-Check this Paper and locate the bioproject ID from the text in the paper:
+Check this Paper and locate the bioproject ID from the text in the paper: </li>
 https://peerj.com/articles/10778/

   <li>2.
-Clue: Bioproject ID is PRJEB37709 below section "Data Availability"
+Clue: Bioproject ID is PRJEB37709 below section "Data Availability"</li>
 _3. Find the answers for the following questions.
 Write down the answer on a piece or paper or using a text editor/notebook on your laptop or phone.
 __1. What is the link for this BioProject?
 __2. How many samples are there in this BioProject?